If you are in immediate emergency need, please seek help at a Hospital Emergency Department or by calling 911.

 Mutual Aid Diabetes can help you navigate the below resources, get you one-time access to insulin and supplies, as well as help you find and navigate sustainable long-term solutions.

-Many of the below insulin manufacturers' Insulin Affordability Resources are challenging to access and may be terminated or modified at any time.
-That’s why T1International supports structural reforms.
+Many of the below insulin manufacturers' Insulin Affordability Resources are challenging to access and may be terminated or modified at any time, which is one reason T1International supports structural reforms.

 Prescriptions: